 Súgandisey island Stykkishólmur

-By the harbour stands the basalt island Súgandisey and shelters the town from the northern wind.
-Súgandisey is connected to land by a road by the harbour so you can walk or drive to it and park by the island and walk up some stairs which lead you up this beautiful cliff.
+Súgandisey is connected to land by a road by the harbour, so you can walk or drive to it and park by the harbour and walk up some stairs that lead you up this beautiful cliff.

-Other stairs take you further up where you can rest on a bench and have a look at Stykkishólmur from high up.
+Other stairs take you further up, where you can rest on a bench and have a look at Stykkishólmur from high up.

 By the lighthouse on Súgandisey island